Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

-Furthermore, vulnerability disclosure to vendors has received promising best practices as implemented in ~\cite{vanhoef_key_2017,vanhoef_krack_2017,boucher_trojan_2022,koen_rpkiller_2023}.
-Boucher et al.~\cite{boucher_trojan_2022} have provided well-structured details on acquiring CVEs, CERT/CC VINCE notification, public press disclosure, and constraints in academic publication.
-However, despite the adoption of best practices, the researchers in the two disclosure operations~\cite{vanhoef_key_2017,vanhoef_krack_2017,koen_rpkiller_2023} tackled different software vulnerabilities but encountered the challenge of inviting the same stakeholder to participate in CVD.
-Last but not least, the two operations~\cite{moura_stressful_2023,beitis_haunted_2025} cover both vulnerability disclosure and notification.
-Their experiences revealed the long-lasting challenges of starting from disclosure to large-scale notification and attempting newer communication channels and strategies to mitigate the vulnerabilities in time.
+Vulnerability disclosure to vendors has received promising best practices as implemented in ~\cite{vanhoef_key_2017,boucher_trojan_2022,koen_rpkiller_2023}.
+Boucher and Anderson \cite{boucher_trojan_2022} have provided well-structured details on CVE applications, CERT/CC VINCE notification, public press disclosure, and constraints in academic publication.
+However, despite the stakeholders presenting bug bounty programs and disclosure policies, they encountered slow responses and time constraints in their disclosure operations, as well as in academic publication scheduling.
+On the other hand, the researchers in the two disclosure operations~\cite{vanhoef_key_2017,koen_rpkiller_2023} tackled different software vulnerabilities but encountered the challenge of inviting the same stakeholder to participate in CVD.
+Last but not least, the two operations in \cite{moura_stressful_2023,beitis_haunted_2025} cover both vulnerability disclosure and notification.
+Their experiences revealed the long-lasting challenges of transitioning from disclosure to large-scale notification, as well as the need to explore newer communication channels and strategies to mitigate vulnerabilities in a timely manner.